abiduzz420/ccpro/log.md

 - Watched workshop video by Kent C Dodds on [ASTs for Beginners](https://youtu.be/CFQBHy8RCpg)
   - The video talks about how to write babel-plugins, eslint-plugins and what is visitor pattern.
   - He also spoke about code-mods (short form for code modifications) where you can run a cli command to make changes throughout the codebase without having to use Find/Replace.

+  # 28 April

+  +++

+  **Tanveer:**

+  - Watched video by Kent C Dodds mentioned above.
+    - I have seen small implementations of Babel,ESLint plugins and also how Codemods can be used.
+    - I have learnt that Prettier mainly focuses on formatting your code and not on the semantics and business logic.
+    - Babel and ESLint mainly focuses on transpiling and preventing bugs in your code respectively.